Undergraduate Policies and Procedures

 Classification of Students

-Freshmen and sophomores are lower-division students.
-Juniors and seniors are upper-division students.
+Freshmen and sophomores are lower-level students.
+Juniors and seniors are upper-level students.

 - Freshman: A student who has successfully completed fewer than 30 semester credit hours.